 £12.50pp weeknights in school term.
 Two-night weekends sole-use £125/night. £1.50 per dog per night..

 Families with children under 5 should book sole-use and anyone 16 and under should be accompanied by a responsible adult.

-Nearest Trains stations are Foxfield (6 miles).
-Ulverston (15 miles.
+Nearest train stations are Foxfield (6 miles) or Ulverston (15 miles.

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance and is on the camping barn map.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance, has availability this New Year and this Christmas and is on the camping barn map.